Tourism in Vietnam

 Tourism in Vietnam is a component of the modern Vietnamese economy.
 In 2019, Vietnam received 18 million international arrivals, up from 2.1 million in the year 2000.
 The Vietnam National Administration of Tourism is following a long-term plan to diversify the tourism industry, which brings foreign exchange into the country.

 Tourist arrivals in Vietnam have continued to rise in recent years.
 In 2008, Vietnam received 4.218 million international tourists, in 2009 the number was 3.8 million, down 11%.
 In 2012, Vietnam received 6.84 million tourists.
 This was a 13% increase from 2011 figure of 6 million international visitors, which was itself a rise of 2 million visitors relative to 2010 arrivals.
 In 2016, Vietnam welcomed 10 million international visitors which represented a 26% increase from the previous year.

-In 2019, Vietnam with 18 million international visitors was fifth most visited country in the Asia-Pacific region as per World Tourism rankings released by the United Nations World Tourism Organization.
+In 2019, Vietnam with 18 million international visitors was the fifth most visited country in the Asia-Pacific region as per the World Tourism rankings released by the United Nations World Tourism Organization.
+The Vietnamese tourist industry was severely impacted by the COVID-19 pandemic, with visitor numbers reduced to 3.84 million in 2020, comparable to 2009 numbers.
+Visitors have steadily increased after the pandemic, reaching 12.6 million in 2023.